smlhelp/book/src/concepts/lazy.md

 SML is an eager language.
 But what if we wanted to simulate lazy evaluation?
 First we need a way to wait until we _need_ an argument to evaluate it.
 This is where **thunks** come into play.
-A **thunk** is a function of type `unit -> 'a`.
+A **thunk** is a function of type `unit -> t` for some type `t`.
 They help us represent this notion of "evaluation by need" by wrapping an expression in a function, which delays the computation of that expression.

 Let's say we have some function `f` and argument `x`.
 When we run `f x`, `x` will get evaluated immediately.
 However, by wrapping `x` inside a function,